 The Department of Education said the application for student loan forgiveness will remain open through the end of next year, but you may not receive relief before the payment pause period ends if you don’t fill it out before mid-November.

 Do you have questions about student loan forgiveness?
 Check out our FAQ, which we’re regularly updating as more details become available.
 If there are any questions we didn’t answer about Biden’s new student loan plan in the FAQ, email me at firstname.lastname@example.org and I’ll do my best to answer it.

 What Should Student Loan Borrowers Do in the Meantime?

-While borrowers wait for more guidance from the Biden administration or the Department of Education, the most important thing they can do for now is check that their contact information — like home address, email address, and phone number — is up to date with their loan servicer.
+While borrowers wait for more guidance from the Biden administration or the Department of Education, the most important thing they can do for now is apply for forgiveness.
+Check that your contact information — like home address, email address, and phone number — is up to date with their loan servicer.
 That way, you can get the latest information on student loan forgiveness and how it’ll affect your balance or monthly payments.
 You can see who exactly your student loan provider is on studentaid.gov, and you can sign up to receive email updates on loan forgiveness.

 In the coming months, experts recommend that you continue to take advantage of the pause on federal loans through the end of the year.
-Use this time to prioritize other important aspects of your finances, like building an emergency fund of savings, paying down high-interest debt, or investing in a traditional retirement plan.
+Use this time to prioritize other important aspects of your finances, like building an emergency fund, paying down high-interest debt, or investing in a traditional retirement plan.
 Those are areas where you can make your money go further right now.